It is most likely to appear in the outer vaginal lips. Typical symptoms include a lump, itching, and bleeding.

 If there is an ulceration, lump, or a mass that looks suspicious, a biopsy is required.

 The examination should include the perineal area, including the areas around the clitoris and urethra.
 The doctor should also palpate the Bartholin's glands.
-If necessary, anesthesia can be used for a more thorough examination.
+Anesthesia may be used.

 Depending on the results of the biopsy, there may be further tests: